Burgestrand/hue-api/content/index.md

 [SSDP]: http://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol
 [Hue.discover]: https://github.com/Burgestrand/ruhue/blob/181072803db7f64730576373147ae15694416617/lib/hue.rb#L23

-### GET /description.xml

-Appears to be a general description about the device.
-Presentation URL, as well as icons, are reachable via GET requests.

 ### GET /api/`username`

 Username is the username you used for registering your application in `POST /api` call.